50th GST Council: One Levy for Skill and Chance Games

 All Gaming Will Attract 28% GST on Full Ticket Value

-After a prolonged period of uncertainty and speculation, India’s GST Council made a controversial decision at its 50th Meeting on July 11 in Delhi to recommend a uniform levy of 28% Goods and Services Tax (GST) on the full value of bets, entry fees or tickets for all forms of gaming in the country, including online games, horse races, and casinos.
+After a prolonged period of uncertainty and speculation, India’s GST Council made a controversial decision.
+The council made the decision at its 50th meeting on July 11 in Delhi.
+It recommended a uniform levy of 28% Goods and Services Tax (GST).
+It concerns the full value of bets, entry fees or tickets for all forms of gaming in the country.
+Including online games, horse races and casinos.

 “Online gaming, horse racing and casinos will be taxed at 28% (all three activities) and they will be taxed on full face value,” Union Finance Minister Nirmala Sitharaman announced at a press conference in New Delhi.